Course Grade Breakdown and Grade Aggregation - Faculty

 30 pts |

-Weighted Mean of Grades: Course final grade equals the sum of points earned with adjusted weights/percentages divided by the total weights
+Weighted Mean of Grades: Course final grade equals the sum of points earned with adjusted weights/percentages applied and then divided by the total weights

 On the other hand, some instructors may have a grading structure similar to Example B below, where the relative value or significance of a graded item is determined not by the maximum points, but by adjusted percentages or weights.
-In the case of Example B, class participation is planned to account for 20% of the final grade, and within that category, both attendance and participation carry equal weight (1:1), but are weighted less or less important compared to some of the items in other categories.
+In the case of Example B, class participation is planned to count for 20% of the final grade, and within that category, both attendance and participation carry equal weight (1:1), but are weighted less (or are less important) compared to some items in other categories.

-If your course grading breakdown does not rely on a point system but adjusted weights or percentages, meaning that the maximum points for an item do not directly indicate value or significance, then you will need to use the Weighted Mean of Grades aggregation method.
+If your course grading breakdown does not rely on a point system but rather on adjusted weights or percentages, where the maximum points for an item do not directly indicate value or significance, then you may need to use the Weighted Mean of Grades aggregation method.

 Grading Structure Example B |